Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Multi-qubit gates as building blocks

 Thus, up to conjugation by Hadamards, a single $\mathsf{GT}$ gate can copy a control register into an arbitrary number of target registers.
 Moreover, from the above fact follows a simple yet interesting result concerning constant-depth quantum circuits. \begin{lemma} Consider a constant-depth circuit that uses $l$ Fan-Out gates $\mathsf{FO}^{(n_0)},\dots,\mathsf{FO}^{(n_{l-1})}$.
-There is an equivalent constant-depth circuit that uses $O(1)$ $\mathsf{GT}^{(n)}$ gates, where $n \leq \sum_{j=0}^{l-1} n_j$. \end{lemma} \begin{proof} The circuit consists of a constant number of layers, each of which contains at most $l$ disjoint Fan-Out gates.
-The result follows from Claim~\ref{claim:fanoutasGT}. \end{proof} An example of this is the following result concerning the $\mathsf{EXACT}^{(n)}$ gate. \begin{fact}[\cite{bravyi2022constant}] The $\mathsf{EXACT}^{(n)}[t]$ gate can be implemented in $O(1)$-depth using $2n + O(\log{n})$ ancillae and $4$ $\mathsf{GT}$ gates with arity at most $n + O(\log{n})$. \end{fact}
+There is an equivalent constant-depth circuit that uses $O(1)$ $\mathsf{GT}^{(n)}$ gates, where $n \leq \sum_{j\in[l]} n_j$. \end{lemma} \begin{proof} The circuit consists of a constant number of layers, each of which contains at most $l$ disjoint Fan-Out gates.
+The result follows from \Cref{claim:fanoutasGT}. \end{proof} An example of the above result applied to \Cref{thr:or_constantdepth} (up to an exact gate count) is the following result concerning the $\mathsf{EXACT}^{(n)}$ gate. \begin{fact}[\cite{bravyi2022constant}] The $\mathsf{EXACT}^{(n)}[t]$ gate can be implemented in $O(1)$-depth using $2n + O(\log{n})$ ancillae and $4$ $\mathsf{GT}$ gates with arity $\leq n + O(\log{n})$. \end{fact}

 Note that the original construction of~\cite{bravyi2022constant} is for $\mathsf{OR}^{(n)}$ and requires fewer than $2n$ ancillae because they implement a slightly different gate, $|x\rangle \mapsto (-1)^{\mathsf{OR}(x)}|x\rangle$.
 Their construction is similar to the one from~\cite{takahashi2016collapse} and uses the $\mathsf{OR}$ reduction from~\cite{hoyer2005quantum} adapted to $\mathsf{GT}$ gates.
 We include the proof of the $\mathsf{OR}$ reduction for completeness and explicitly count the resources required.